 - Headers — the H2 and H3 headings used by top-ranking pages

-- Questions — questions people are asking related to your keyword
+- Questions — questions people are asking related to your keyword (drawn from People Also Ask and similar sources)

 - Topics — semantic terms and entities that top pages cover

 Spend 5 minutes reviewing this data before writing anything.
-The headers tab shows you the structure that works.
-The topics tab shows you what semantic coverage your content needs.
-The questions tab gives you FAQ content and heading ideas.
+The Headers tab shows you the structure that works.
+The Topics tab shows you what semantic coverage your content needs.
+The Questions tab gives you FAQ content and heading ideas.

 Step 3 — Build Your Content Brief (5 minutes)